 Yes, both couscous and pearl couscous are made from semolina but the similarities end there.
 Pearl couscous is shaped from semolina into tiny balls, toasted and then simmered to eat.
 It is more chewy in texture and has a slightly nutty taste.
 Generally, you can’t substitute couscous for pearl couscous so best to double check which one they are referring to!

-Why I Love Pearl Couscous Salad with Za’atar Halloumi And Pomegranate
+Why I Love Pearl Couscous and Pomegranate Salad

 As much as I love the saltiness of halloumi with crispy crust, coating it in za’atar transforms the cheese to another level by adding a dynamic earthy taste when pan-fried.
 The aroma of the spice blend is amazing.

 And of course, who doesn’t love a good balance of halloumi and couscous?
 We take strong punchy flavours of halloumi cheese and blend it with chewy pearl couscous, sweet tomatoes, crunchy pomegranate seeds, fresh mint leaves dressed in a light vinaigrette and served with cool yoghurt.
 This vibrant Middle Eastern salad stands up by itself as a delicious meal.